moukoublen/goboilerplate/README.md

 ## Go package and file structure
 The project structure attempts to be on a par with [golang-standards/project-layout](https://github.com/golang-standards/project-layout).

-> Every local package that collides with a golang std package is named with `l` postfix.
+> Every local package that collides with a golang std package is named with `z` prefix.
 For example `.../internal/zhttp` or `.../internal/zlog`.
 By doing this cheat you can avoid putting aliases when you need both of those and you can take advantage of package autocomplete/autoimport features more easily than having colliding names.

 | Package            | Description    |
 |--------------------|-----------------------------------------|